akloetgen/PARA-suite/README.md

 	./examples.sh
 	./examples_remove_temp.sh

-If you have installed the Perl CPAN Math::Random package locally, you have to specify the path to the installed package in the examples.sh script at the top.
+If you have installed the Perl CPAN Math::Random package locally, you have to specify the path to the installed package in the examples.sh script at the top like in the following example:
+	myPathToMathRandom=~/.cpan/installed/lib/perl